 Advances in technology in the past decade have made it possible to treat veins with non-surgical, minimally invasive procedures that are office-based, generally less painful, and require less time for recovery.
-At Nu Vela Vein Center, Dr. Raffi Dishakjian, the vein specialist at the center, has made sure that the center is equipped with the best cutting-edge vein treatment systems and technologies that are currently available in the most advanced vein treatment centers in Southern California.
+At Nu Vela Vein Center, Dr. Raffi Dishakjian, our vein specialist, has made sure that our vein clinic is equipped with the best cutting-edge vein treatment systems and technologies that are currently available in the most advanced vein treatment centers in Southern California.

 The following are the non-surgical, minimally invasive vein treatment techniques that Dr. Dishakjian uses to eliminate leg spider veins and ablate varicose veins.
 The choice is based on the size, location, and the regional anatomy of the site to be treated:

 - Sclerotherapy, injection therapy for the removal of leg reticular and spider veins.

 - Laser and intense-pulsed-light vein therapy for eliminating very fine leg thread veins.

 - Venefit Radiofrequency (RF) Therapy or Endovenous Laser Therapy (EVLT) for varicose vein treatment involving thermal ablation of saphenous and perforator veins.

 - Foam sclerotherapy for the elimination of superficial leg varicose veins.

 - Microphlebectomy for the removal of the very superficial varicose veins of the leg and foot.

 For more information about these techniques please go to our Vein Treatment Options page, or click on the individual treatments listed above.